-Prohibited disability harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's disability and when the conduct has the purpose or effect of: interfering with the individual's work or educational performance; of creating an intimidating, hostile, or offensive working and/or learning environment; or of-interfering with one's ability to participate in or benefit from a class or an educational program or activity.
-Such harassment may include but is not limited to occur where conduct is directed at the characteristics of a person's disability condition, disability, such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.
-Such harassment also may include but is not limited to further may occur where conduct is directed at or pertaining pertains to a person's genetic information.
+Prohibited disability harassment occurs when unwelcome physical, verbal, or nonverbal conduct is based upon an individual's disability and when the conduct has the purpose or effect of: interfering with the individual's educational performance; of-creating an intimidating, hostile, or offensive learning environment; or of-interfering with one's ability to participate in or benefit from a class or an educational program or activity.
+Such harassment may include but is not limited to conduct directed at the characteristics of a person's disabiling condition disability, such as negative comments about speech patterns, movement, physical impairments or defects/appearances, or the like.